weeklyjavascript/weeklyjavascript.github.io/README.md

 ### The WeeklyJS Manifesto

+1. One email per week.
-1. No spam.
+2. No spam.
+3. Industry insights & updates.
-2. No BS.
+4. No BS.
-3. Only the JavaScript news you care about.

 You can use the [editor on GitHub](https://github.com/weeklyjavascript/weeklyjavascript.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.